-Top 5 4th Quarter Trades of IR - GuruFocus.com
+Top 5 4th Quarter Trades of Ir - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-As of the latest 13F report, the guru’s equity portfolio contained 160 stocks valued at a total of $149.00Mil.
+As of the latest 13F report, the guru’s equity portfolio contained 206 stocks valued at a total of $412.00Mil.
 The top holdings were

-According to GuruFocus data, these were IRONWOOD INVESTMENT MANAGEMENT LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Ironwood Investment Counsel, LLC’s top five trades of the quarter.

-During the quarter, IRONWOOD INVESTMENT MANAGEMENT LLC bought 9,906 shares of ARCA:EFA for a total holding of 70,023.
-The trade had a 0.39% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $62.33.
+During the quarter, Ironwood Investment Counsel, LLC bought 132,648 shares of ARCA:FNDA for a total holding of 153,805.
+The trade had a 1.5% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $46.87.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI EAFE ETF has a price-earnings ratio of 13.10 and a price-book ratio of 1.59.
+In terms of valuation, Schwab Fundamental U.S. Small Company Index ETF has a price-earnings ratio of 13.52 and a price-book ratio of 1.74.

-The guru established a new position worth 2,028 shares in ARCA:IWM, giving the stock a 0.24% weight in the equity portfolio.
-Shares traded for an average price of $181.52 during the quarter.
+The guru established a new position worth 62,189 shares in ARCA:BIL, giving the stock a 1.38% weight in the equity portfolio.
+Shares traded for an average price of $91.03 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.